Jack Carty (rugby union)

-Jack Carty (born 31 August 1992) is a rugby union player from Ireland.
-His primary position is at fly-half.
-Having started with his hometown club, Buccaneers, Carty currently plays for the team of his native province of Connacht in the United Rugby Championship, having come through the team's academy.
+Jack Carty (born 31 August 1992) is a retired rugby union player from Ireland.
+His primary position was at fly-half.
+Having started with his hometown club, Buccaneers, Carty played professionally for the team of his native province of Connacht in the United Rugby Championship, having come through the team's academy.
 He is Connacht's all-time leading points scorer.
-Carty is an international, having made his debut for the side against in 2019.
+Carty is an international, having made his debut for the side against in 2014.

 Early life

 Carty received his secondary education at Marist College, Athlone.
 He attended university at NUI Galway.
 Before becoming a professional rugby player, Carty played a number of other sports.
 He represented Roscommon in Gaelic football at minor level, and also played soccer, representing the Republic of Ireland internationally as far as under-15 level.
 He was offered a trial with English football club Southampton, but turned it down in favour of a trial at West Ham United.